 We all have difficult people in our life who drives us nuts!
-And they are exhausting, frustrating and annoying—but I have some ways to help you deal with difficult people.
+They are annoying, frustrating, and exhausting—but I have some ways to help you deal with them.

 Here are some ideas for how you can handle the difficult person in your life: